Financial Aid Disbursement Information

 Refund by Check

-If you do NOT sign up for eRefund, check refunds will be mailed beginning June 8, 2018 (Law School - May 18, 2018), and every Friday thereafter through the end of the semester for financial aid/scholarship awards that are disbursed after the initial mailing noted above.
+If you do NOT sign up for eRefund, check refunds will be mailed as noted on the University & Student Business Services website for Fee Payment Deadlines & Important Dates and every Friday thereafter through the end of the semester for financial aid/scholarship awards that are disbursed after the initial mailing.

-NOTE: For students who do not receive their refund checks in a timely manner, a stop payment (initiated through the Bursar's Office) cannot be processed until 2 weeks from the mail date of the check.
+NOTE: For students who do not receive their refund checks in a timely manner, a stop payment (initiated through the University & Student Business Services Office) cannot be processed until 2 weeks from the mail date of the check.
 The stop payment, re-issuance, and mailing of the replacement check takes approximately 10 days.
 It is recommended that you sign up for direct deposit to avoid this possible 3-4 week delay.

 eRefunds are the fastest way to receive your excess financial aid/scholarship funds!